 Healing a relationship is not easy.
 Infidelity carries with it a special type of pain.
 This part is for the person who cheated:

 When you hurt a person this badly that person bounces between the emotions of love and hate.
 If you decide to stay then you have to realize that the person you hurt is going to lash out at you for no reason, cry at times when it makes no sense, and at times it will feel like you are not getting anywhere.
-You will want to leave rather than handle the pain you caused, but be brave, be loving and know that one day the same time that caused you to split apart will heal the wounds.
-If you have been sincere in your efforts and loved with everything you are… one day you will get back what you lost.
+You have to be transparent in your life, let them into everything, do not keep secrets.
+You will want to leave rather than handle the pain you caused, but be brave, be loving, and know that one day the same time that caused you to split apart will heal the wounds.
+If you have been sincere in your efforts and loved with everything you are… you will get back what you lost.
 The best things in life , are the things in which we work the hardest to obtain.
 Be worthy of the love you want.
+Be faithful.